 If you’d like the PHA UK to support work you’re currently looking to undertake please visit our Research Support page here and complete the enclosed form.

 A study supported by the PHA UK has investigated whether a one-minute sit-to-stand test can be as effective as a walk test in assessing patients with pulmonary hypertension.

 We’re working with researchers to investigate the impact of PH on individuals and their caregivers, and whether ‘self-compassion’ can be a helpful way of coping.

 The SPHERe trial is testing whether home exercise programmes, supervised by experts, are effective for people with pulmonary hypertension.

-We’re helping Cambridge researchers understand what matters most to patients when it comes to clinical trials – and by sharing your thoughts in our collaborative survey, you will help to shape the design of a promising new trial known as ‘StratosPHere’.
+We’re helping Cambridge researchers understand what matters most to patients when it comes to clinical trials, to help shape a promising upcoming study and influence future design too.